Jeznar/GitRepo/Items/README.md

 This item is partially automated.
 It handles the +1 to attack and save DC, though, it applies the bonus to all spells not just warlock abilities.
 It does not check for the user being a warlock.

-It can be *used* to drain the charge bußt the spell slot needs to be manually recovered.
+It can be *used* to drain the charge but the spell slot needs to be manually recovered.

 Also, I bumped into the old string addition problem and had to add a trailing plus after the bonus value as shown below.